<HOME

 Battery issues

-Not that the A720 IS was perfect, mind you.
+Not that the A720 IS is perfect, mind you.
 Like many PowerShots, it does have a tendency to complain of depleted batteries, even when they are freshly charged, as your favorite search engine can confirm.
 The "toothpick fix" did nothing for my camera.
 I know there are instances where the solder joints of the battery contacts to the main circuit board have broken, causing these symptoms.
 But in my own experience, this problem mostly happens:

 1. when the batteries are fully charged, just out of the charger.
 That's when their voltage changes the fastest, as it falls from the "fully charged" voltage of around 1.5 V/cell to the "nominal" voltage of 1.2 V/cell.
 It seems the camera mistakes this rapid voltage change for alkalines that are about to die.
 Just ignore the warning and keep using the batteries—if the camera demands you change them, just open and close the battery compartment lid and try again.
 Once the voltage settles at 1.2 V/cell, the camera will stop pestering you about it.
 Then it will just work for hundreds of shots without complaint.